gperdrizet/OpenSearch/notes/01-setup_notes.md

 # Wikipedia and OpenSearch setup notes

-Plan is to get the full text of wikipedia and load it into OpenSearch for use in other projects.
+Plan is to get the full text of Wikipedia and load it into OpenSearch for use in other projects.
 From what I have read, this should be surprisingly easy.
-OpenSearch is available as a docker image and wikipedia publishes production elasticsearch indices weekly.
+OpenSearch is available as a docker image and Wikipedia publishes production Elasticsearch indices weekly.
 Let's give it a shot:

 ## Terminology

 1. Elasticsearch: Distributed, multitenant-capable full-text search engine with an HTTP web interface
 2. OpenSearch: open source fork of Elasticsearch created by AWS in 2021
 3. CirrusSearch: MediaWiki extension implementing Elasticsearch
-4. MediaWiki: Wiki engine that runs wikipedia and others
+4. MediaWiki: Wiki engine that runs Wikipedia and others

-## Download wikipedia
+## Download Wikipedia

 Wikipedia seems to publish updated dumps every few days with a somewhat irregular frequency.
 The CirrusSearch indexes are available at <https://dumps.wikimedia.org/other/cirrussearch/>.
 The contents of that directory on 2024-04-03 are as follows: